sefunmi4/qpp-lang/README.md

 ## 🤝 Want to Contribute?

-Open an issue or pick a task from `/docs/migration/` or `/src/irgen/`.
+Open an issue or pick a task from `/docs/migration/`.

 Built with ❤️ by @sefunmi4 and collaborators.